Kumud1306/Kumud1306/README.md

 - 👋 Hi, I’m @Kumud1306
-- 👀 I’m interested in python dvelopment
+- 👀 I’m interested in Full Stack dvelopment
-- 🌱 I’m currently learning machine learning
+- 🌱 I’m currently working in Spring Boot and React JS
-- 💞️ I’m looking to collaborate on django projects
+- 💞️ I’m looking to collaborate on FULL STACK PROJECTS
 - 📫 How to reach me kumud.shaily.18cs@gmail.com

 <!---